Wall Cladding Thermosolar Solar Water Heating PanelsHarry

-Celtic Renewable Energy has installed Solar Water Heating panels at Birks Hall of Residence at Exeter University, Devon.
-Plenty of panels have been installed at Universities in many countries, but what makes the installation at Exeter unusual is that the panels are not mounted in or on the roof, but have been built into the walls of the building, as the picture shows.
+We installed solar water heating panels at Birks Hall of Residence at Exeter University, Devon.
+Plenty of panels have been installed at Universities in many countries, but what makes the installation at Exeter unusual is that the solar panels are not mounted in or on the roof, but have been built into the walls of the building, as the picture shows.

 Overall, the addition of panels to the structure is entirely within the building frame.
 It is an economical and aesthetically pleasing solution to fitting renewable energy technology to a new building.